 In the past, Jenna and her team tried to answer this question by putting together resources based on O*NET and BLS data.
 This strategy worked for providing a high-level overview of possible program-to-career mappings, but it was time-consuming and couldn’t provide information specific to UNM.

-Recently though, Jenna began experimenting with Alumni Insight, Emsi’s web-based software that provides access to over 106 million alumni profiles and résumés in the U.S., with the option to filter by alma mater, current occupation, degree type, and more.
+Recently though, Jenna began experimenting with the Profile Analytics module of Analyst, Emsi’s web-based software that provides access to over 107 million alumni profiles and résumés in the U.S., with the option to filter by alma mater, current occupation, degree type, and more.
 With this data, Jenna can see the actual employment outcomes of thousands of UNM graduates.

-Now, Jenna uses Alumni Insight to help students expand their horizons and understand the full breadth of career opportunities open to them.
+Now, Jenna uses Profile Analytics to help students expand their horizons and understand the full breadth of career opportunities open to them.
 For example, she recently ran a report to see all UNM alumni who are employed by the U.S. Forest Service.
 It showed that the number-one occupation for alumni working at the agency was HR specialist, and the top program of study was business administration.

 When Jenna shared this with a student at UNM and asked what stood out to them, they responded, “I guess you don’t have to have a science degree to work for the forest service!”

 “That’s what’s so cool about this for students,” said Jenna.
 “They get to see that there are alumni just like them working at the Forest Service in finance, or HR, or IT.”